About the University

 The University depends on information to develop programs and services, make critical strategic decisions, protect property rights, manage projects, serve students, and generate revenue.
 That information is contained in University records.
 Records can only be fully utilized as an asset if they are properly managed to enhance access to information and to reduce costs and risks.
 The University Archives helps busy staff manage University records by providing guidance on organizing, storing and disposing of records.

-- Learn about the history of the Hudson Relay.
+- Learn more about the history of the Hudson Relay.

 The blue image in the masthead depicts Adelbert Main (L) and Case Main (R), the first University Circle buildings of Western Reserve University and Case School of Applied Science, 1890.
 The black and white image depicts Western Reserve University President John Schoff Millis (L) and Case Institute of Technology President Robert W. Morse (R) shaking hands over the fence dividing their two campuses, signifying the agreement to establish Case Western Reserve University, 1967.